agentrickard/domain/README.txt

   Indicates the URL scheme to use when accessing this domain.
 Allowed values, are currently 'http' and 'https'.

+  - valid
+  Char, 1 default 1
+  Indicates that this domain is active and can be accessed by site users.

 ----
 6.4 API